baoanguyen/learningProjects/README.md

 # MySQL_Learning
-This repo is to document the learning process, including introductionary projects using MySQL
+This repo is to document the learning process, including introductionary projects using MySQL and React "Task Tracker"